 Some Level II Fieldwork sites require students to provide documentation of a Hepatitis B vaccination and participation in OSHA bloodborne pathogen training.
-Students may be required to participate in random drug testing or HIV (AIDS) testing.
+Students may be required to participate in random drug testing, HIV (AIDS) testing, or fingerprinting and a background check for criminal record.
 Some sites require liability insurance coverage in addition to the general policy purchased through Barry University.